This program is offered at Clark State's Beavercreek and Springfield - Leffel Lane locations.

 Scholastic Preparation and Requirements

-- Writing: Appropriate score on writing placement test (COMPASS, ACCUPLACER, ACT, or SAT) or completion of college preparatory writing, (CPE 0300 with a grade of B or better or CPE 0400 with a grade of C or better.)
-Students are excused from writing placement tests if they have obtained a C or better in a college-level English composition course or an appropriate recent high school senior English grade in accordance with College policy.
+- Writing: Appropriate score on writing placement test (ACCUPLACER, ACT, or SAT) or completion of college preparatory writing, (CPE 0300 with a grade of B or higher, or CPE 0400 with a grade of C or higher, or ENG 0900 with a grade of C or higher).
+Students are excused from writing placement tests if they have obtained a C or higher in a college-level English composition course or an appropriate recent high school senior English grade in accordance with College policy.

-- Math: Appropriate scores on math/algebra placement tests (COMPASS, ACCUPLACER, ACT, or SAT) or completion of college preparatory math through CPE 0500 with a grade of C or better within the past ten years.
+- Math: Appropriate scores on math/algebra placement tests (ACCUPLACER, ACT, or SAT) or completion of college preparatory math through CPE 0500 with a grade of C or higher, or MTH 0500 with a grade of C or higher within the past ten years.
 Students are excused from math/algebra placement tests if they have obtained a C or better in a college-level math course within the past ten years or an apprpriate recent high school Algebra II grade in accordance with college policy

-- Grade point average (GPA): A minimum cumulative Clark State transcript GPA of 2.0 (CPE courses are not included in the transcript GPA) as well as a minimum GPA of 2.0 in the courses in the Medical Assisting curriculum.
+- Grade point average (GPA): A minimum cumulative Clark State transcript GPA of 2.0 (college preparatory courses are not included in the transcript GPA) as well as a minimum GPA of 2.0 in the courses in the Medical Assisting curriculum.

 Students who have met the petition requirements and submitted a petition are eligible to start the the Medical Assisting program's technical (MAS) course sequence.
 Students must contact the Medical Assisting Program Coordinator for academic advising and approval to enroll in the MAS courses.
 Students must maintain an overall C or 2.0 grade point average (GPA) for the courses in the Medical Assisting curriculum in order to be enrolled in MAS courses.